asyml/texar/examples/bert/README.md

 ```
 The output is by default saved in `output/test_results.tsv`.
 Each line will contain output for each sample, with two fields representing the probabilities for each class.

+## Hands On tutorial

+For more detailed tutorial on how to use pretrained BERT model in your own dataset and task, please refer to the notebook tutorial `hands_on_tutorial_for_customed_dataset.ipynb`